ScooVice/ScooVice-discord-bot-v1/README.md

 - GitHub: [@ScooVice](https://github.com/ScooVice)
 - Discord: scoovice

+## ⚠️ Disclaimer!!!

+This project is archived and no longer maintained.
+For the latest version, see ScooVice BOT V2.
+Thank You 🤝

 ## 🌟 Show Your Support

 Jika project ini membantu kamu, jangan lupa kasih ⭐️!

----

-This project will be continue to ScooVice's BOT V2, so just wait and please support, thank you 🤝

 ---